Chapter 5, Part 1: The RMS Olympic

-The following site is a treasure trove of information about the first class accommodations on the Olympic: https://cabinliners.weebly.com/olympic-first-class-1928.html
+This site is a treasure trove of information about the first class accommodations on the Olympic

-This site has the full floor plans of the Titanic (thus also the Olympic): https://www.encyclopedia-titanica.org/titanic-deckplans/location-a-7.html.
-In the book, the characters stay in first class berth A-35 (I considered putting them in a suite like A-5, but decided Anna would have had to economize).
+This site has the full floor plans of the Titanic (thus also the Olympic).
+In "The Lady Adventurers Club," the characters stay in first class berth A-35 (I considered putting them in a suite like A-5, but decided Anna would have had to economize).
 By coincidence, this berth was not occupied on the Titanic when it sank.
-With the exception of the dining saloon on D Deck, all of the locations in the book for the Olympic are on the A Deck.

-If you like virtual reality tours, the video game Titanic: Honor and Glory reproduced the Titanic's decks in 3D and you can find A and B deck on YouTube here: https://www.youtube.com/watch?v=v0sIMeV3jqk.
+If you like virtual reality tours, the video game Titanic: Honor and Glory reproduced the Titanic's decks in 3D and you can find A and B deck on YouTube here.

-There was a lot about the Olympic I couldn't work in, for example, in the gym there was a sidesaddle for people to ride (for fitness?) and a mechanical camel, and that dinner was a 13 course meal lasting up to five hours.
-There was also no reason to mention the barber shop, squash court, or men-only Turkish bath, but nevertheless these things that now seem relatively normal on a cruise ship at the time would have been quite astounding to the protagonists (and this author).
+In the first five drafts, I had way too much information included about the Olympic.
+It was exciting to be able to describe exactly what it would have looked like.
+And even then, there was a lot I couldn't work in, for example, that in the gym there was a sidesaddle for people to ride (for fitness?) and a mechanical camel, and that dinner was a 13 course meal lasting up to five hours.
+There was also no reason to mention the barber shop, squash court, pool, or men-only Turkish bath.
+In the end, I ended cutting 95% of what I'd written, so all that research didn't matter much anyway.

 SS Orsova: Built in 1908, this ship ran the P&O's England to Australia route.